luosch/sysucourse/README.md

 ##SYSU COURSE HELPER
-sysu course helper, a weixin public account, which helps student get their course, score, gpa and credit on weixin.
+A weixin public account which helps student query their course, score, gpa and credit

 ##TODO
 * ~~construct a design~~ (done 2016/1/22)